 Today I’m pleased to announce a new free tool and a guest blog post from James Morris of the Queensland Police Service in Australia.

-James came to me a couple weeks ago with a request to help him get some data out of X-Ways and into IEF Timeline for the purpose of visualizing the data.
+James came to me a couple weeks ago with a request to help him get some data out of X-Ways and into IEF for timeline visualization purposes.
 As most people involved in digital investigations know, being able to view a set of events or activities on a visual timeline can greatly assist in understanding a user’s actions and explaining what has occurred to other stakeholders including supervisors, attorneys, and jurors.

 In the interest of helping James and other X-Ways users, I started to develop a tool that would convert TSV data exported from X-Ways into a standard TLN file that could then be loaded into IEF Timeline.
 James provided some sample TSV exports and feedback and the end result was a tool that makes the TSV-to-TLN conversion quick and easy.